 This is an encouraging time with many clinical trials in development, and several treatments either available or emerging on the horizon.
 Translarna, a drug to treat Duchenne muscular dystrophy, is now approved across the UK.
-Exondys 51, another drug to treat Duchenne, and Spinraza, a treatment for spinal muscular atrophy, are currently going through the regulatory and assessment processes.
+Exondys 51, another drug to treat Duchenne, and Spinraza, a treatment for spinal muscular atrophy, still waiting to be assessed in the UK.

 Once treatments are available it is crucial that people are able to access them quickly.
 The NHS needs more powers and resources to negotiate good deals with pharmaceutical companies so that access to treatments becomes more streamlined.
 This can help to control the costs of new medicines and could also speed up patient access to treatments, for example via the Early Access to Medicines Scheme.

 Backed by families, clinicians, researchers and politicians across the country, Muscular Dystrophy UK’s FastTrack campaign is calling for:

 - The Department of Health to update on the implementation of the new Commercial Unit at NHS England without delay to ensure earlier negotiations on price can take place.

 - NICE, NHS England, the Scottish Medicines Consortium and other devolved nations to adopt flexible approvals processes to ensure further data can be gathered on drugs impact post approval.